-COVID-19 has accelerated trends that have been around for some time. like remote work and flexible hours.
+COVID-19 has accelerated trends that have been around for some time, like remote work and flexible hours.
 Indeed. it has turned these practices from trends into common practice - and now that employees and job-seekers see that it's possible to work from home and adapt one's hours to fit their lifestyle, they will be looking for those features in their current and future positions, even as we ease out of the pandemic.
-This means that management needs to brainstorm ways to retain and recruit good people and one way is through giving them a say in their career and offering a customizable workplace.
+This means that management needs to brainstorm ways to retain and recruit good people - and one way is through giving them a say in their career and offering a customizable workplace.

-Managers need to realize that the customized workplace puts emphasis on "being," not just on well-being initiativesthough both are important.
-"Being" refers to giving people a say in what happens, and accepting people as they are.
-This involves sharing the burden of organizing and management with them.
-While investing in employee wellbeing is also critical, management can't forget the importance of being.
+customized workplace puts emphasis on "being," not just on well-being initiativeshappens, and accepting people as they are.
+This involves sharing the burden of While investing in employee wellbeing is also critical, management can't forget the importance of being.
 A wellbeing program that ignores, or even seeks to distract from being, is set up to fail.

-A customized workplace recognizes employees' needs and seeks to adapt to them, while still ensuring that the needs of the organization are being met.
+A customized workplace recognizes them, while still ensuring that the needs of the organization are being met.
 Could this be the way forward for 21st century management?